Lew Hoad: Amateur career: 1950–1957

-Hoad started 1953 poorly in the singles with a second-round exit against Clive Wilderspin at the Australian Championships in Melbourne after playing an uncharacteristic baseline game.
-He was more successful in doubles where he and Rosewall became the youngest team to win the Australian doubles title after a victory in the final against Mervyn Rose and Don Candy.
-In March, Hoad defended his singles title at the Australian Hardcourt Championships, defeating Rosewall in a five set semifinal in which he survived six matchpoints, and 34-year-old John Bromwich in the final.
+Hoad started 1953 with a second-round exit against Clive Wilderspin at the Australian Championships in Melbourne after playing an uncharacteristic baseline game.
+Hoad and Rosewall became the youngest team to win the Australian doubles title after a victory in the final against Mervyn Rose and Don Candy.
+In March, Hoad defended his title at the Australian Hardcourt Championships, defeating Rosewall in a five-set semifinal, surviving six matchpoints, and 34-year-old John Bromwich in the final.
 Two weeks later, Hoad lost the final of the N.S.W.
-Hardcourt Championships against Mervyn Rose.
-Hoad's second overseas tour started in late April, and after an exhibition in Cairo at the Gezira Sporting Club, he reached the final at Italian Championships in Rome losing to Drobný in straight sets but won the doubles title with Rosewall.
-At the French Championships in May, Hoad was seeded fourth and made it to the quarterfinals in which he lost to Vic Seixas due to overhitting and an unreliable serve.
+Hardcourt Championships to Mervyn Rose.

+Hoad's second overseas tour started in late April.
+After an exhibition in Cairo at the Gezira Sporting Club, he reached the Italian Championships final in Rome, losing to Drobný in straight sets.
+He won the doubles title with Rosewall.
+At the French Championships in May, Hoad, seeded fourth, made it to the quarterfinals where he lost to Vic Seixas due to overhitting and an unreliable serve.
 Hoad and Rosewall won the doubles title with a three-set win in the final against countrymen Rose and Wilderspin.
-In June Hoad's attacking serve-and-volley game proved too good for Wimbledon favorite Rosewall in the final of the Queen's Club Championship and he won the tournament without losing a set.
-At Wimbledon, Hoad was seeded sixth, and as at the French, Vic Seixas defeated him in the quarterfinal, this time in a close five-set match that ended on a Hoad double fault.
+In June, his attacking serve-and-volley game proved too strong for Rosewall in the final of the Queen's Club Championships, winning the event without losing a set.

+At Wimbledon, Hoad was seeded sixth and, as at the French, Seixas defeated him in the quarterfinal, this time in a close five-set match.
 In an all-Australian doubles final Hoad and Rosewall defeated Hartwig and Rose.
 Hoad lost to Enrique Morea in the final of the Dutch Championships in mid July.
-He won his first title on U.S. soil in South Orange at the Eastern Grass Court Championships in mid August, defeating compatriot Rex Hartwig in the final.
-In the semifinal against Rosewall, he pulled a back muscle.
-Hoad and Rosewall's hopes of winning the doubles Grand Slam, two years after fellow Australians Ken McGregor and Frank Sedgman had first achieved that feat, were dashed when they lost surprisingly in the third round of the U.S. Doubles Championships.
-At the U.S. Championships Hoad (second foreign seed) won four matches to reach the semifinal where for the third time in 1953 he lost in a Grand Slam event to Vic Seixas.
-Following his defeat, and that of Rosewall in the other semifinal, there was criticism in the press that both 18-year-old players were physically and mentally worn out due to the intensive schedule imposed by coach Harry Hopman.
-In September, Seixas again beat Hoad, this time in the semifinal of the Pacific Southwest Championships in Los Angeles.
+He won his first title on U.S. soil at the Eastern Grass Court Championships in mid August, defeating Rex Hartwig in the final, but pulled a back muscle in his semifinal against Rosewall.
+Hoad and Rosewall's hopes of winning the doubles Grand Slam, two years after Ken McGregor and Frank Sedgman first achieved that feat, were dashed when they lost surprisingly in the third round of the U.S. Doubles Championships in Brookline.
+At the U.S. Championships Hoad (second foreign seed) reached the semifinal where, for the third time in 1953, he lost in a Grand Slam event to Vic Seixas.
+Following his defeat, and that of Rosewall in the other semifinal, there was criticism in the Australian press that both 18-year-old players were physically and mentally worn out due to the intensive schedule imposed by coach Harry Hopman.
+Seixas again beat Hoad in the semifinal of the Pacific Southwest Championships in September.